 - Newspapers for several towns in southwestern Michigan and part of the Michigan Newspaper Project

-- Locate books, magazines, and most newspapers in the online library catalog
+- Locate books, magazines, and most newspapers using Library Search

 - Images depicting individuals and the social, institutional, and business activities of the region date primarily from the 1860s to the 1990s.